 The annual U.S. Export-Import Bank (EXIM) conference in Washington, D.C. where White House advisors Larry Kudlow (a free trader) and Peter Navarro (a trade hawk) spoke was a sad reminder of how inadequate the U.S. government is in its efforts to correct decades of bad trade policy and neglect.

-This article is published on the Hill, please click here to access the article on the Daily Caller website, or click on the "Read More" button below.
+This article is published on the Hill, please click here to access the article on The Hill website, or click on the "Read More" button below.

 Before EXIM was shuttered a few years ago and then mortally wounded by special interests, the annual conference drew more than 2,000 bankers and exporters from across the globe.
 This year, it would be generous to say 500 attended.